-This course is a study of the use of federal and state statutes, LS 2853 Civil Procedure I (3-0-3) federal and state court cases, agency rules, secondary legal This course is a study of both state and federal civil procedure, publications, proper methods of citing, and preparation including forum selection, analysis of jurisdiction and venue of a legal memorandum.
-Fee: WestlawTM Next fee at cost. requirements, and preparation of pleadings.
-Fee: WestlawTM Prerequisites: ENGL 1113 and LS 2803 or concurrent enrollment in both, and acceptance into the Paralegal Studies ment, and acceptance into the Paralegal Studies Program.
-Program.
-[Fa,Sp]
+utes, federal and state court cases, agency rules, secondary legal publications, proper methods of citing, and preparation of a legal memorandum.
+Fee: WestlawTM Next fee at cost.
+This course is an introduction to the legal system.
+It will pro- Prerequisites: ENGL 1113 and LS 2803 or concurrent enrollvide an overview of the judicial system and its relationship to ment in both, and acceptance into the Paralegal Studies